cyberbotics/webots-doc/reference/skin.md

 If multiple [Appearance](#appearance.md) nodes have the same `name` field value, the first one is used.

 - The `bones` fields contains a list of [SolidReference](#solidreference.md) nodes that provide the information to attach a Webots skeleton made of [Solid](#solid.md) and [Joint](#joint.md) nodes.
-In order to setup correctly the skeleton, the solid have to be listed in the same order as specified in the mesh file.
+In order to setup correctly the skeleton, the solids have to have the same names as specified in the skeleton.
-This means that if in the mesh file the thigh bone is referenced using the index number 3, then the [SolidReference](#solidreference.md) linking to the tigh [Solid](#solid.md) has to inserted in the `bones` field at index 3 as well.

 - The `castShadows` field allows the user to turn on (TRUE) or off (FALSE) shadows casted by this shape.
 Note that if the mesh triangle count is very big, the casted shadows will be automatically disabled.